 One popular technique involves breaking one image into multiple cards.
-This not only ensures that must-have consistency, but also makes viewers want to see the next part of your picture.
-(You can also crop one pic or design into multiple cards super quick with the Crop tool in the Editor).
+This not only ensures consistency, but also makes viewers want to see the next part of your picture.
+(You can crop an image into multiple cards super quick with the Crop tool in the Editor).

-Slideshow Facebook Ads stitch images, music, and text together to make mini videos.
-Facebook touts Slideshows as a great option for advertisers who wanna get in on the benefits of video without acquiring the necessary skills and/or production costs, and as an alternative to traditional video if your ad is going to run in parts of the world where connection speeds make video problematic.
-This fancy-schmancy “video light” ad format is easy to create and perfect for storytelling, so think of ways to visually tell your brand story or customer success stories.
-It’s also frequently used to showcase new products and show off product features (like we did with the variety of photo effects in this ad).
+Facebook touts Slideshow Facebook Ads as a great option for advertisers who wanna get in on the benefits of video without acquiring the necessary skills and/or production costs, and as an alternative to traditional video if your ad is going to run in parts of the world where connection speeds make video problematic.
+This so-called “video lite” ad format is easy to create and perfect for storytelling, so think of ways to visually tell your brand story or customer success stories.
+It’s also frequently used to showcase new products and show off product features.

 To make sure your slideshow Facebook ad looks high-end, make the images you’re going to use look their best with basic edits and photo effects, and make sure they’re all the same size.
 If your images aren’t the same size, Facebook will crop your slideshow into a square.
 If you wanna resize your pics without cropping, head to Resize in the Basic Edits tab in the PicMonkey Editor.

 PRO TIP: Facebook recommends using product shots if you’re targeting high-intent customers (people who have been to your site or store and are already familiar with your products), and lifestyle imagery that represents your brand ethos if you’re trying to snag new visitors.